asimiea/spaceship/README.md

 Not done yet.
 This is what it looks like now.

-Asteroids and extra player lives have been added but I still can't get it to shoot. :(
+Asteroids, extra player lives and shooting have been added but I haven't added the collisions. :(

+And i can't make the bullet to be continuous when i fire a new one